List of medical schools in the United Kingdom: History of medical training

-20th and 21st century
+20th and 21st centuries

-The next expansion of medical schools began following the recommendations of the Royal Commission on Medical Education (1965–1968) (the Todd Report), which called for the immediate establishment of new schools in Southampton, Leicester and Nottingham to aid medical education in the United Kingdom; all were built between 1970 and 1980.
+The next expansion of medical schools began following the recommendations of the Royal Commission on Medical Education (1965–1968) (the "Todd Report"), which called for the immediate establishment of new schools in Southampton, Leicester and Nottingham to aid medical education in the United Kingdom; all were built between 1970 and 1980.
 Medical schools at Warwick (located in Coventry), Swansea, Keele (located in Stoke-on-Trent) and Hull (in partnership with York) eventually opened in the 1990s and early 21st century, as well as new medical schools at University of East Anglia (located in Norwich) Durham, Brighton and Sussex, and Plymouth and Exeter.

 Buckingham University, the oldest private university in England, opened University of Buckingham Medical School, a graduate entry medical school in 2015.
 University of Central Lancashire (UCLan) School of Medicine opened to medical students in 2015.

-In 2018 Health Secretary, Jeremy Hunt, announced the creation of five new medical schools in Sunderland, Chelmsford, Canterbury, Lincoln and Lancashire.
+In 2018 Health Secretary Jeremy Hunt announced the creation of five new medical schools in Sunderland, Chelmsford, Canterbury, Lincoln and Lancashire.

-Three medical schools were established in the 2020s, although UK government policy limited the numer of places funded for UK students.
+Three medical schools were established in the 2020s, although UK government policy limited the number of places funded for UK students: